Homogeneous second-order descent framework: a fast alternative to Newton-type methods: An Adaptive HSODM for General Nonconvex optimization

 Now we see the choice of $\phi_k$ and the mechanism of adjusting $h_k$ helps when the hard case occurs.
 It can be embedded into \autoref{alg.gadaptive} directly.
 In fact, \autoref{thm.hardcase} basically implies that the hard case can be escaped by finitely many iterations of \autoref{alg.hardcase}.

-\begin{remark} As a final remark for \autoref{alg.gadaptive}, we emphasize that the analysis for nonconvex functions may also be adapted for convex functions with Lipschitzian Hessians.
+As a remark for \autoref{alg.gadaptive}, we emphasize that the analysis for nonconvex functions may also be adapted for convex functions with Lipschitzian Hessians.
 Notice that the conditions established here \autoref{lem.step and g} and \autoref{lem.fo decrease} are similar to properties for the cubic regularized Newton's method, see for example \cite[Lemma 3, Lemma 4]{nesterov_cubic_2006}.
-It is thus reasonable for our method to extend to convex functions and other structured functions with similar complexity guarantees. \end{remark}
+It is thus reasonable for our method to extend to convex functions and other structured functions with similar complexity guarantees.
+Due to space limitations, we leave this for future study.

+{ \begin{remark} Allowing inexact solutions of the subproblems is a common issue for Newton-type methods \cite{cartis_adaptive_2011,curtis_trust_2017,curtis_worst-case_2022-1}.
+Regarding methods using GHMs as subproblems, this means we can only obtain approximate eigenpair, the Ritz pairs, to update the iterates.
+This issue has been resolved in the original HSODM \cite{zhang_homogenous_2022}.
+For the sake of conciseness, we do not include a complexity analysis for an inexact {\it adaptive} HSODM in this paper, but provide the details in an independent technical report \citep{heTechnicalReportHomogeneous}.
+The results show that the adaptive HSODM can still achieve the same complexity as the exact version, provided that the error tolerance in the Lanczos method is sufficiently small. \end{remark} }